• Skip to main content

 Rex was originally a permanent resident at Gulf World, the only North American facility at the time to house rescued rough-toothed dolphins.
 In July 2020, a rough-toothed dolphin named Rudolph became a permanent resident at Clearwater Marine Aquarium after being deemed non-releasable due to similar hearing loss.
 CMA has a history of providing excellent care for dolphins who exhibit hearing loss, like Panama, PJ, and Hemingway.

-Rex joined the CMA family as a companion for Rudolph, and they became very fast friends!
-They can be seen playing together in Dolphin Terrace and on our webcams.
+Rex joined the CMA family in August 2020 and became Rudolph’s companion on the Rescue Deck, where they became very fast friends!
+They can often be seen playing together at the Rescue Deck and on our webcams.

 Did You Know…